 (B) Sustainability Outcome #1: (B) Sustainability Outcome #1: SDG 3 - Good health and well-being (1) Describe your approach The SDGs are used to assess, measure and monitor that we keep investing beyond mere alignment and make a positive contribution to social and environmental outcomes.
 By maintaining social infrastructure assets for our public sector clients, our portfolio aims to facilitate the healthcare and well-being of local communities.
-(2) Stewardship tools or activities used (3) Example More details are available here: https://www.bb-gi.com/media/2253/bbgi_esg-report-2022.pdf#page=9 (C) Sustainability Outcome #2: (C) Sustainability Outcome #2: SDG 4 - Quality education
+(2) Stewardship tools or activities used (3) Example More details are available in our ESG Report.
+(C) Sustainability Outcome #2: (C) Sustainability Outcome #2: SDG 4 - Quality education (1) Describe your approach The SDGs are used to assess, measure and monitor that we keep investing beyond mere alignment and make a positive contribution to social and environmental outcomes.
+By maintaining social infrastructure assets for our public sector clients, our portfolio aims to facilitate the education of local communities.
 (2) Stewardship tools or activities used

-(3) Example More details are available here: https://www.bb-gi.com/media/2253/bbgi_esg-report-2022.pdf#page=9 (D) Sustainability Outcome #3: (D) Sustainability Outcome #3: SDG 9 - Industry, innovation and infrastructure (1) Describe your approach The SDGs are used to assess, measure and monitor that we keep investing beyond mere alignment and make a positive contribution to social and environmental outcomes.
+(3) Example More details are available in our ESG Report.
+(D) Sustainability Outcome #3: (D) Sustainability Outcome #3: SDG 9 - Industry, innovation and infrastructure (1) Describe your approach The SDGs are used to assess, measure and monitor that we keep investing beyond mere alignment and make a positive contribution to social and environmental outcomes.
 By maintaining social infrastructure assets for our public sector clients, our portfolio aims to support safe and accessible travel on roads.
-(2) Stewardship tools or activities used (3) Example More details are available here: https://www.bb-gi.com/media/2253/bbgi_esg-report-2022.pdf#page=9 (E) Sustainability Outcome #4: (E) Sustainability Outcome #4: SDG 11 - Sustainable cities and communities (1) Describe your approach The SDGs are used to assess, measure and monitor that we keep investing beyond mere alignment and make a positive contribution to social and environmental outcomes.
+(2) Stewardship tools or activities used (3) Example More details are available in our ESG Report.
+(E) Sustainability Outcome #4: (E) Sustainability Outcome #4: SDG 11 - Sustainable cities and communities (1) Describe your approach The SDGs are used to assess, measure and monitor that we keep investing beyond mere alignment and make a positive contribution to social and environmental outcomes.
 By maintaining social infrastructure assets for our public sector clients, our portfolio aims to provide access to affordable housing and support safe and accessible travel on public transport.
-(2) Stewardship tools or activities used (3) Example More details are available here: https://www.bb-gi.com/media/2253/bbgi_esg-report-2022.pdf#page=9
+(2) Stewardship tools or activities used (3) Example More details are available in our ESG Report.
+(F) Sustainability Outcome #5: (F) Sustainability Outcome #5: SDG 16 - Peace, justice and strong institutions (1) Describe your approach The SDGs are used to assess, measure and monitor that we keep investing beyond mere alignment and make a positive contribution to social and environmental outcomes.
+By maintaining social infrastructure assets for our public sector clients, our portfolio aims to facilitate access to public services which provide safety to local populations and promote the rule of law.
+(2) Stewardship tools or activities used (3) Example More details are available in our ESG Report.

-(F) Sustainability Outcome #5:
+(G) Sustainability Outcome #6: